Are you OK with cookies?

 Appointed on 16 October 2023, Baroness Helen Newlove was named as the interim Victims’ Commissioner for England and Wales for a one-year term.

-In her role as Victims’ Commissioner, Baroness Newlove is responsible for championing the interests of victims and witnesses of crime, reviewing the operation of the Victims Code of Practice (the Victims’ Code), and advising and holding government and other criminal justice agencies to account.
-She will undertake reviews into victims’ services and report on how agencies are complying with the Code of Practice for Victims.
+In her role as Victims’ Commissioner, Baroness Newlove is responsible for championing the interests of victims and witnesses of crime, reviewing the operation of the Code of Practice for Victims (the Victims’ Code), and advising and holding government and other criminal justice agencies to account.
+She will also undertake reviews into victims’ services and report on how agencies are complying with the Victims’ Code.

 As Victims’ Commissioner, she will also regularly meet and lobby with heads of criminal justice agencies, ministers, chief constables, Police and Crime Commissioners (PCCs), victims organisations, parliamentarians and voluntary groups to improve how the criminal justice system works and to deliver better treatment for all victims and witnesses.